 Please should not leave attendance or early dismissal messages on the main office voice mail.
 Regular attendance at school is critical to a child's learning.
-It is rarely possible to provide students with the same experiences they would receive in the classroom in a "make-up" situation because many of the daily activities cannot be packaged and sent home.
+It is rarely possible to provide students with the same experience they would receive in the classroom in a "make-up" situation, because many of the daily activities cannot be packaged and sent home.
 The school staff does recognize, however, that a child may need to stay home when he/she is ill or there is a family emergency.
-While regular attendance is important to a student's learning, it is also important to the District's bottom line.
-The state aid formula is based, in part, on the District's average daily attendance.
-When attendance declines, as it did this year, the District's share of state aid also declines.
-As a result, we would also encourage families to schedule medical and dental appointments outside of the scheduled school day.
+While regular attendance is important to a student's learning, it is also important to the district's bottom line.
+The state aid formula is based, in part, on the district's average daily attendance.
+When attendance declines, the district's share of state aid also declines.
+As a result, we would also encourage families to schedule medical, dental,and orthodontal appointments outside of the scheduled school day.
 Parents are also asked to plan family travel during school vacations and on school holidays to avoid taking their children out of school earlier than the scheduled days off.

-Vacations during the school year are discouraged especially during test weeks in the Fall and Spring.
+Vacations during the school year are discouraged, especially during test weeks in the fall and spring.
 Even the most conscientious efforts of students and teachers are no substitute for daily attendance.
 If students must take a vacation during the school year, they need to notify the office at least one week prior to the absence.
 They should plan to do work before leaving or during the vacation.
 Students should arrange to come in before or stay after school to make up tests or lab work.